 different cut offs.
 But let’s look at this in more detail.

 This view maps the quantile score of each residue in a color coded fashion onto your protein structure.
 The structure can be explored in an interactive manner and is fully linked to the results in the plot on the left.
 Hovering over a single residue on the right will yield a little window containing the data associated with this residue.

-This view allows to investigate connectivity hotspots between the chosen source (shown in dark grey) and the rest of the structure.
+This view allows to investigate connectivity hotspots between the chosen source (shown in green) and the rest of the structure.
 More details on the mathematical significance of the quantile score can be found in the Background page.

 This view allows the investigation of residues that are significantly connected to the chosen source.
 Again, you find your structure on the right of the panel and it can be explored interactively by hovering over residues to get more information.
 The slider on the right can be adjusted for different significance thresholds and the respective residue will show up in dark red.
 The legend in the plot on the left additionally tells you how many residues are above your chosen threshold and what percentage they are of the whole structure.
 More details on the significance of the thresholds can be found in the Background page.